Truthful Tuesday: The Honest Reality of Autism Parenting

 The reality of autism parenting is often lived in the quiet, invisible spaces that the rest of the world never sees.

 When people look at our families, they might see the big milestones or the public challenges we’ve faced over the years.
-They don’t know how difficult potty training was or what a 45-minute meltdown looks like at the grocery store because our babies are overstimulated.
+They don’t know how difficult potty training was, or what a 45-minute grocery store meltdown looks like when a child is overstimulated.

 Truthful Tuesday is about the “detective work” that happens behind closed doors.
 It’s the mental energy spent mapping out a sensory-friendly route through a store, or the hyper-vigilance that never quite turns off, even when the house is finally still.